-- have GCSEs in English, Maths and Science grade C or above or - have a Welsh Baccalaureate or - have A or AS levels in Science, Technology, Engineering or Mathematics subjects or - have completed a Foundation Apprenticeship in Rail Engineering Overhead Line Construction or - have previous work experience or employment in the rail/electrical/power distribution sector or - be willing to undertake a course of training both on-the-job and off-the-job and apply this learning in the workplace and - be keen and motivated to work in a rail engineering environment .
+- have GCSEs in English, Maths and Science grade C or above or - have a Welsh Baccalaureate or - have A or AS levels in Science, Technology, Engineering or Mathematics subjects - have completed a Foundation level apprenticeship in Rail Engineering or - have previous work experience or employment in the Rail or Engineering sector or - be willing to undertake a course of training both on-the-job and off-the-job and apply this learning in the workplace and - be keen and motivated to work in a rail engineering environment

 Other entrants may have experience from working in the sector, and are now seeking to become qualified by undertaking an apprenticeship programme.
-Particular interest would be shown to those applicants who have had previous work experience or employment in the rail/electrical/power distribution sector.
+Particular interest would be shown to those applicants who have had previous work experience or employment in the sector.